Jason David Frank: Power Rangers

-Frank was cast in the role of Tommy Oliver, the Green Ranger.
-The role was set for 14 episodes, but due to the popularity of the character he was brought back as the White Ranger and the new leader of the team.
+Frank was cast in the role of Tommy Oliver, the Green Ranger in Mighty Morphin Power Rangers.
+The role was set for 14 episodes, but due to the character's popularity he was brought back as the White Ranger and the team's new leader.

+Frank was a huge fan of professional wrestling and Vince McMahon wanted him and the other Power Rangers cast members to appear on WWF programming to promote Mighty Morphin Power Rangers: The Movie for a few months.
+McMahon wanted Frank to referee the casket match between The Undertaker and Yokozuna at Survivor Series but Haim Saban refused to allow the Power Rangers franchise on WWF television and Frank was replaced by Chuck Norris for the casket match.

 Frank was supposed to be the lead character Adam Steele in VR Troopers (originally called Cybertron) and shot a pilot episode before being called back to Power Rangers.
-According to both Frank and Brad Hawkins, Hawkins' character was to replace Tommy Oliver originally as the White Ranger on Power Rangers.
+According to Frank and Brad Hawkins, Hawkins' character was originally going to replace Tommy Oliver as the White Ranger in Power Rangers.
 However, due to Tommy Oliver's popularity with Power Rangers fans, Frank was brought back, with Tommy Oliver becoming the White Ranger.
-Hawkins would take over on VR Troopers.
-The character Adam Steele was renamed Ryan Steele.

-After three seasons, Mighty Morphin Power Rangers transitioned into Power Rangers Zeo.
-The transition is part of the annual Ranger suit change to match the annual change of the Super Sentai series.
-Frank's character became the Red Zeo Ranger (also called Zeo Ranger V).
+Hawkins would then take over the role of Ryan Steele on VR Troopers, who was originally named Adam Steele.
+After three seasons, Mighty Morphin Power Rangers transitioned into Power Rangers Zeo to match the annual change of the Super Sentai series.
+Frank's character became the Red Zeo Ranger, also called Zeo Ranger V.